Commutativity and the emergence of classical objectivity: Analysis of non-Markovian features

 with $H_{SA}$ as in Eq.~\eqref{HSA}, $\gamma$ the standard (constant) rate of Markovian dephasing and $g(t)$ a time-dependent rate that, following the model presented in Ref.~\cite{Souza13}, we take of the form $g(t)=\tan({\cal J} t)/2$ with ${\cal J}$ a typical rate that, for the sake of simplicity, we take as ${\cal J}=J_{SA}$.
 At $t=\pi/(2J_{SA})$, the time-dependent rate $g(t)$ switches sign, taking negative values until $t=\pi/J_{SA}$.
 Under the assumption of $|g(t)|\gg\gamma$, this results in the breaking of the divisibility of the underlying dynamical map of the the $S$-$A$ compound, and thus determines the emergence of non-Markovian features~\cite{Rivas2010}.

 In Fig~\ref{fig_non-Mark} we report the mutual information between system and accessible environment obtained when taking different values of the $S$-$A$ coupling strength.
 In Fig.~\ref{fig_non-Mark} {\bf (a)} we consider the case of $J_{SA}/\gamma=1$ that, within the time-window considered, results in a fully Markovian process.
 Fig.~\ref{fig_non-Mark} {\bf (b)} shows instead a situation where $J_{SA}/\gamma=10$, allowing for the rate of dephasing to switch sign and thus give break divisibility already within the considered time window.
 Remarkably, the behaviors shown in Fig.~\ref{fig_non-Mark} are qualitatively and quantitatively analogous to those obtained in a fully Markovian dephasing model where $g(t)=0$ (with $\gamma\neq0$).
-This hints towards the fundamental irrelevance of a non-Markovian mechanism in the settling of a process of redundant encoding of information.
+This hints towards the fundamental irrelevance of a non-Markovian mechanism in the settling of a process of redundant encoding of information. \steve{When considered along the lines of recent literature reporting how non-Markovian dynamics might aid, rather than hinder, the emergence of \QD~~\cite{Oliveira19,LewensteinPRA2017}, our results reinforce the need for a systematic assessment of the role of non-Markovianity in the emergence of objectivity.}